ashokcha49/Kubernetes-info/core-concepts.md

 ## Endpoints
 Automatically created objects that contain the actual IP addresses and ports of Pods that match a Service's selector.
 Kubernetes continuously updates Endpoints as Pods are created, deleted, or become ready/unready based on health checks.
 Can be manually created for services that point to external resources outside the cluster.
 Services use Endpoints to determine where to route traffic, making them a crucial component in service discovery.

+# Kubernetes Volume concepts

+## Volume
+A directory accessible to containers in a Pod that can persist data beyond container restarts and be shared between containers.
+Volumes are tied to the Pod's lifecycle and are destroyed when the Pod is deleted.
+Supports various types like emptyDir (temporary), hostPath (node storage), configMap/secret (configuration data), and cloud storage (AWS EBS, GCP PD).

+## PersistentVolume (PV)
+A cluster-wide storage resource provisioned by administrators or dynamically created by storage classes, independent of any Pod lifecycle.
+Represents actual storage (like AWS EBS, NFS, local disk) with specific capacity, access modes, and retention policies.
+PVs exist independently and can be reused by different PVCs even after the original Pod is deleted.

+## PersistentVolumeClaim (PVC)
+A request for storage by a user/Pod that binds to an available PersistentVolume matching the specified requirements (size, access mode, storage class).
+Acts as an abstraction layer allowing Pods to request storage without knowing the underlying storage details.
+Once bound to a PV, the PVC can be mounted into Pods and provides persistent storage that survives Pod restarts and rescheduling.

+## StorageClass
+Defines different "classes" or tiers of storage with specific provisioners, parameters, and policies for dynamic volume provisioning.
+Allows automatic creation of PersistentVolumes when PVCs are created, eliminating the need for manual PV provisioning.
+Examples include different performance tiers (SSD vs HDD), replication policies, or cloud provider-specific storage types (gp2, gp3 for AWS).